nyoron/NYOBetterZoom/README.md

 How to use it
 -------------

- 1. Include NYOBetterUIScrollView in your project
+ 1. Include NYOBetterZoomUIScrollView in your project
- 2. \#import the .h and switch you [[UIScrollView alloc] init...] out for [[NYOBetterUIScrollView alloc] init...]
+ 2. \#import the .h and switch you [[UIScrollView alloc] init...] out for [[NYOBetterZoomUIScrollView alloc] init...]
- 3. Once the ScrollView is setup with the image subview make sure you tag the subview with ZOOM_VIEW_TAG so that setContentOffset: can find it.
+ 3. Once the ScrollView is setup add your subview with setChildView: rather than addSubview:.
+(Alternatively you have an initWithChildView: and initWithFrame:andChildView: initialisers)
- 4. Call [yourScrollView setContentOffset:CGPointZero] once your views are setup to make sure the image doesn't initially appear at contentOffset {0,0}.
+ 4. Have your view controller implement UIScrollViewDelegate and have viewForZoomingInScrollView: return the childView.

+Possible step 5 - call [yourScrollView setContentOffset:CGPointZero] if your small view is initially appearing in the top left of the NYOBetterZoomUIScrollView instead of centred.
+With the v2.0 code changes though you hopefully won't need to do this any more.

 Example project
 ---------------